By Muhammad Sahimi

 ElBaradei, the Financial Times of London, February

-Dr. Mohamed ElBaradei in June 2007;
+The BBC interview with Dr. Mohamed ElBaradei in June 2007;

 See, for example, Tomgram:

 Mark Danner on the British Smoking Gun Memo;

 Agency, report by Director General, GOV/2004/83,

 November 15, 2004, paragraph 14;